nitefood/asn/README.md

 Detailed hop info reporting and RPKI validation can be turned on by passing the `[-d|--detailed]` command line switch.
 This will enable querying the public [pWhois server](https://pwhois.org/server.who) and the [RIPE RPKI Validator](https://rpki-validator.ripe.net/) for every hop in the mtr trace.
 Relevant info will be displayed as a "tree" below the hop data, in addition to Team Cymru's server output (which only reports the AS name that the organization originating the prefix gave to its autonomous system number).
 This can be useful to figure out more details regarding the organization's name, the prefix' intended designation, and even (to a certain extent) its geographical scope.
 Furthermore, this will enable a warning whenever RPKI validation fails for one of the hops in the trace, indicating which AS in the path is wrongly announcing (as per current pWhois data) the hop prefix, indicating a potential route leak or BGP hijacking incident.

+The script will detect [IXPs](https://en.wikipedia.org/wiki/Internet_exchange_point) traversed during path traces by matching them with [PeeringDB](https://www.peeringdb.com/)'s comprehensive dataset of IXP prefixes.

-The script will attempt a best-effort, generic `whois` lookup when Team Cymru and pWhois have no info about the IP address or prefix.
-This usually happens for IXP and PNI prefixes, and will give better insight into the path taken by packets.
+The script will also attempt a best-effort, fallback generic `whois` lookup when Team Cymru, pWhois and PeeringDB have no info about the IP address or prefix.
+This is usually the case with [PNI](https://en.wikipedia.org/wiki/Peering#Private_peering) prefixes, and will give better insight into the path taken by packets.

-Geolocation and organization data is taken from pWhois, while IP reputation data is taken from [Auth0 Signals](https://auth0.com/signals/).
+Geolocation and organization data is taken from pWhois, while IP reputation data is taken from Auth0 Signals.

 AS path tracing is enabled by default for all lookups.
-In case of multiple IP results, the script will trace the first IP.
-Tracing can be disabled by passing the `[-n|--notrace]` command line switch.
+In case of multiple IP results, the script will trace the first IP, with a preference for IPv6 if possible on the user's host.

+Tracing can be disabled altogether by passing the `[-n|--notrace]` command line switch.

 ## Thanks